uhppoted/uhppoted/README.md

 - low level communication library
 - CLI for scripting and system administration
 - REST service for integration with HTTP servers and mobile clients
-- *(in development) MQTT endpoint for integration with IOT systems*
+- MQTT endpoint for integration with IOT systems*

 Supported operating systems:
 - Linux